12 Crypto Leverage Trading Strategies to Control Exposure

 Instead, many beginners choose to add to the position and hope that the market magically turns around and comes back.

-The thing you need to understand with trading is that most things are in the grey area and it’s sometimes difficult to separate theories from what is actually going on.
+The key concept with trading is that most things are in the grey area and it’s sometimes difficult to separate theories from what is actually going on.

 But when it comes to winning or losing positions, it is dead black, or white as day.